Updated 29th August 2017

-York College works closely with Virtual Heads, Social Workers, parents/carers and other support staff to ensure that students in care (looked-after-children aged 16-18) or leaving care (over 18) are given the best chance to succeed no matter their circumstances.
+York College works closely with Virtual Heads, Social Workers, parents/carers and other support staff to ensure that students in care (looked-after-young people aged 16-18) or leaving care (over 18) are given the best chance to succeed no matter their circumstances.

-Prior to joining college prospective students aged 16-17 can visit college as part of the Local Authority’s Summer School package for Looked-after-Children.
-This more personalised event takes place away from the crowds of main open days and will include a tour and time to ask specific questions to support staff to ensure the best possible preparation for college life.
+Prior to joining college prospective students in York can visit college as part of the Local Authority’s Summer School package for Looked-after-Children.
+This is a more personalised event which takes place away from the crowds of main open days includes a tour, refreshments and time to ask specific questions to support staff to ensure the best possible preparation for college life.

-Once a young person enrols we will endeavour, with permission, to work with allocated social workers, parents/carers and all others involved to update the post-16 Personal Education Plan for those in care, and to attend care review meetings.
+For 'looked-after' students we strive to work with social workers, parents/carers and all others involved to maintain the post-16 Personal Education Plan and to attend our student's care review meetings.
 We will also aim to keep everybody updated with key progress throughout the year.

-All students falling into in the looked-after or leaving care category are guaranteed a bursary that offers additional financial support throughout college.
-This can be arranged through the Funding Team with a letter from the local authority confirming their status.
+All students falling into in the 'looked-after' or 'leaving care' category are guaranteed a bursary that offers additional financial support throughout college.
+This can be arranged through the college Funding Team with a letter from the local authority confirming their status.

 Finally, a dedicated person is available at college to offer additional extra support if or when it’s needed.